[Updated: February 21, 2025]

 If misclassify, $ \Delta w_j = \left( -1 – 1 \right) x_{ij} = -2 x_{ij}$ or $ \Delta w_j = \left( 1 – \left( -1 \right) \right) x_{ij} = 2 x_{ij}$.
 In this case, $ w_j \left( t + 1 \right) = w_j \left( t \right) + 2 x_{ij}$ or $ w_j \left( t + 1 \right) = w_j \left( t \right) – 2 x_{ij}$.
 Weight updates.

-In step 2.3, the convergence of PLA is only guaranteed if the two classes are linearly separable.
+In step 2.3, the convergence of the Perceptron Learning Algorithm (PLA) is only guaranteed if the two classes are linearly separable.
 If they are not, the PLA never stops.
-One simple modification is Pocket Learning Algorithm, which is discussed at Machine Learning Basics: Pocket Learning Algorithm and Basic Feature Engineering.
+One simple modification is the Pocket Learning Algorithm, which is discussed in Machine Learning Basics: Pocket Learning Algorithm and Basic Feature Engineering.

-The Perceptron Learning Algorithm can be simply implemented as following:
+The Perceptron Learning Algorithm can be simply implemented as follows:

 import numpy as np